kelteseth/ScreenPlay/README.md

         - Tools
             - Qt Creator 4.x CDB Debugger Support
 ### OSX
-1. Install xcode via the app store
+1. Install XCode via the app store
+2. Launch XCode and install the XCode command line tools.
+(This may take a few minutes)
+    - If in doubt or unsure, execute 'xcode-select --install'
 2. [Download and install Qt 5 binary installer from qt.io](https://www.qt.io/download-qt-installer)
     - Install the Maintaince tool
     - Select the following features to install: